yegor256/blog/_drafts/_tasking.md

     documentation also takes a lot of time, etc. They are simply spoiled by the [traditional macro-tasking]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}) where they are paid by the month and nobody really controls their results.
-They are used to be <del>office slaves</del> lazy.
+They are used to being <del>office slaves</del> lazy.
     We solve that by
     [paying by result]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %})
     and the lazy ones simply quit.

   * **Responsibility**.
     Micro-tasking will make individual results visible.
-When tasks are large people tend to work with them in groups and it's unclear namely who is responsible for failures and successes.
+When tasks are large people tend to work with them in groups and it's unclear exactly who is responsible for failures and successes.
 Smaller tasks emphasize mistakes and make people "pay" for them.
-Not necessarily with cash, but definitely somehow else.
+Not necessarily with cash, but definitely some way or other.
 Most programmers will find this concept very new and disturbing&mdash;they've almost never paid for their own mistakes before and never had their own tasks.
-Their responsibility was always spread accross the group.
+The responsibility was always spread across the group.
     We solve that by
     [monetary rewards and punishments]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %}), which make them very movitated and failure-ready.

   * **Resentment**.
-    This is one of the most popular and the most annoying problem: they will tell you that they are "not monkeys."
-They will actually combine all problems listed above and say that the right way to solve them is to give programmers freedom and let them do their job, since they are smart enough and don't need any management on top of them.
-And they will mostly be saying it honestly, with no intent to manipulate.
+    This is one of the most popular and the most annoying of problems: they will tell you that they are "not monkeys."
+They will actually combine all problems listed above and say that the right way to solve them is to give programmers freedom and let them do their job, since they are smart enough and don't need any management from the top.
+And they will mostly be saying it quite honestly, with no intent to manipulate.
 The thing is that they are used to macro-tasking and believe that this is the only and the right way.
     I'm trying to solve this by writing this very blog post.

-There could be something else, but this is a more or less exhaustive list of problems we were faced with.
+There could be something else, but this is a more or less an exhaustive list of the problems we were faced with.

-## Where micro-tasking didn't work?
+## Where micro-tasking didn't work

 Obviously, any approach has its pros and cons.
 Micro-tasking seems to be the most effective management paradigm for us.
 However, it's not applicable